eduardoagarcia/shef/README.md

 ```yaml
 transform: "{{ if eq .format \"json\" }}{{ .input }}{{ else }}{{ .input | cut \" \" 0 }}{{ end }}"
 ```

+Variables available in templates:

+- `.input`: The input to the current transformation (output from previous operation)
+- `.{prompt_name}`: Any variable from defined prompts
+- `.{operation_id}`: The output of a specific operation by ID
+- `.operationOutputs`: Map of all operation outputs by ID
+- `.operationResults`: Map of operation success/failure results by ID

 ## Conditional Execution